 Legal Requirements and Regulations

-Zambia has strict laws governing gold trading.
+Zambia has strict laws governing the purchase, sale, and export of gold.

-- Transactions must comply with licensing requirements
+- Transactions must comply with licensing rules

-- Export requires documentation and government approval
+- Export requires documentation and approvals

 Pricing of Gold in Zambia

-Gold prices in Zambia are influenced by:
+Gold prices in Zambia are influenced by both international benchmarks and local market factors.

 - Global gold spot price